FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-14-kapor-capital-interview.md

 > Series A Investment Size: $750K - $3M

-When the fruits of a team's labor have paid off--when a company has successfully figured out their product/market fit--we’re there to drive the major fundraising milestone.
+When the fruits of a team's labor have paid off--when a company has successfully figured out their product/market fit--we're there to drive the major fundraising milestone.
 We work to scale companies with proven product lines.

 #### How do you keep up with the latest news?
 Is there a blog in particular?